 General The works associated with the construction of the substation at Ballyragget, adjacent to the existing substation there, will cause significant but localised changes to the appearance of the immediate vicinity - particularly to the graveyard immediately north of the substation on account of the removal of trees.
 These effects will be highly localised and will not significantly alter the appearance or visual amenity of the river and its environs or views from the R432 or the N 77.
-The powerline project will cause localised changes on roads very close to the development.
+The proposed development will cause localised changes on roads very close to the development.
 There will be limited impacts on the appearance or character of the wider landscape on account of the routing of the project relative to the most likely viewing points in this landscape.
-The additional height and increased number of wires of the improvements to the existing line will give rise to a localised increase in the intensity of the established effect of the existing 110kV line.
-Effects on Character The existing long-established settled, working character of this landscape will not be significantly altered because of the precedence of significant levels of manmade dwellings, roads, utilities and agricultural structures that all form the character of the existing landscape.
+The additional height and increased number of wires arising from the improvements to the existing line will give rise to a localised increase in the intensity of the established effect of the existing 110kV line.
+Effects on Character

+The existing long-established settled, working character of this landscape will not be significantly altered because of the precedence of significant levels of manmade dwellings, roads, utilities and agricultural structures that all form the character of the existing landscape.
 Effects on Appearance The project will not be obtrusively visible as seen looking eastwards from the N77 or the R432.
 The development will not appear to conspicuously break the skyline because of its alignment, nor will the route be significantly visible or obtrusive because it has been routed to be seen against backgrounds of established forestry and to generally align with field boundaries in these upper fields.
-There will not be significant visibility from the sensitive views along Cromwell's Road and other high-level scenic drives in this area on account of intervening topography and forestry.
-4.4.2.1.2 Zone B: South-eastern environs of Ballinakill [Views 12 - 17] Ballinakili Baile na Coille Tesh Dogli 17 Connacon Moneycleare 15 Tohnmile River Tohnmile River Thomas Tohnus Tohnmile River Thomas Tohnus Tohnus Thomas Tohnus Toh 77 General
+There will not be significant visibility from most of the sensitive views along Cromwell's Road and other high-level scenic drives in this area on account of intervening topography and forestry, however sections of the OHL between structures 7 and 27 will be visible along two stretches of road north of Ballymartin Cross Road.
+6.4.3.1.2 Zone B: South-eastern environs of Ballinakill [Views 12 - 17]